Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot::stateless_events`

 Calling `stateless_events` creates public class methods.
-The first argument is an `aggregate_id` and the second argument is optional but has to be a hash and are stored in the attribute_deltas of the event.
+The first argument is an `aggregate_id` and the second argument is optional but has to be a hash and is stored in the attribute_deltas of the event.

 When creating a stateless event, the corresponding aggregate is never loaded and the event is saved without calling the save method.